-We estimate that the net proceeds to us from this Common Stock offering, after deducting underwriting discounts and estimated offering expenses payable by us, will be approximately \$1,456 million (or up to approximately \$1,602 million if the underwriters exercise their option to purchase additional shares of our Common Stock).
-We intend to use the net proceeds from this offering, together with the net proceeds from the concurrent tangible equity units offering, the Debt Financings and cash on hand to finance the Merger and to pay related fees and expenses.
-If for any reason the Merger is not consummated, we intend to use the net proceeds from this offering for general corporate purposes.
+We estimate that the net proceeds to us from this Units offering, after deducting underwriting discounts and estimated offering expenses payable by us, will be approximately \$726 million (or up to approximately \$799 million if the underwriters exercise their option to purchase additional Units).
+We intend to use the net proceeds from this offering, together with the net proceeds from the concurrent common stock offering, the Debt Financings and cash on hand to finance the Merger and to pay related fees and expenses.
+If for any reason the Merger is not consummated, we intend to use the net proceeds from this offering, after payment of any cash redemption amount and/or repurchase price, for general corporate purposes.
 See "Summary-Recent Developments."